smallbasic/smallbasic.github.io/_build/reference/766-math-tan.markdown

 It is the ATAN(y/x)
 We are almost ready now to play pin the tail on the donkey!
 Hang in there...
-The A before the TAN, the A before the SIN, COS... means ARC ATAN is pronounced ARC TANGENT
-ACOS is pronounced ARC COSINE
-ASIN is pronounced ARC SIN
+The A before the TAN, the A before the SIN, COS... means ARC ATAN is pronounced ARC TANGENT; ACOS is pronounced ARC COSINE; ASIN is pronounced ARC SIN.

 In each the ARC means The Angle whose Trig Ratio is: (ratio of two sides) so ATAN is the Angle whose TAN ratio is (opp leg lentgh/adj leg length)